powenn/HTB-CPTS/CheatSheet/Attacking Common Services.md

 | `sqlcmd> SELECT srvname, isremote FROM sysservers` | Identify linked servers in MSSQL.  |
 | `sqlcmd> EXECUTE('select @@servername, @@version, system_user, is_srvrolemember(''sysadmin'')') AT [10.0.0.12\SQLEXPRESS]` | Identify the user and its privileges used for the remote connection in MSSQL.  |

 > When we authenticate to MSSQL using sqlcmd we can use the parameters -y (SQLCMDMAXVARTYPEWIDTH) and -Y (SQLCMDMAXFIXEDTYPEWIDTH) for better looking output.
 Keep in mind it may affect performance.
+> When we authenticate to MSSQL using sqsh we can use the parameters -h to disable headers and footers for a cleaner look.
+> When using Windows Authentication, we need to specify the domain name or the hostname of the target machine.
+If we don't specify a domain or hostname, it will assume SQL Authentication and authenticate against the users created in the SQL Server.
+Instead, if we define the domain or hostname, it will use Windows Authentication.
+If we are targetting a local account, we can use SERVERNAME\\accountname or .\\accountname.
+The full command would look like:
+>
+> `sqsh -S 10.129.203.7 -U .\\julio -P 'MyPassword!' -h`

 ---